How to Create a Bird-Friendly Garden: 7 Tips for Attracting Birds Year-Round

 2. For food, let’s start with berries, which many birds eat.
 Native trees like oak, cedar, birch, maple, choke cherry, and serviceberry are great choices.
 Red fruits seem to be a favorite.
 Plantings of ornamental crabapples and cherries, mulberry, holly, and mountain ash will draw flocks of birds to their flowers and berries.
 Just make sure you net your raspberries, or they may be taken, too!

-3. There are many perennial flowers that are ideal for birdscaping.
+3. Many perennial flowers are ideal for birdscaping.
 The way a plant presents its seeds is a good indicator of how easy it will be for birds to swoop in for a quick snack.
 Plants that have open-faced flowers or bloom on an upright stalk have seeds that are readily accessible.

 4. In addition to a ready supply of clean water, birds need places to hide and nest.
 Pine trees and densely needled conifers block the wind, supply cover in bad weather, and offer protection from predators.
 They become ideal nesting places in the spring.
 Native shrubs are especially attractive, offering food suited to the birds in your area and adding another layer of cover under taller trees.
 Small birds especially love dense shrubs and hedges where they can hide from predators.
 Thorny brambles, prickly roses, and hawthorn provide a safe haven for them to escape into, while ivy and other dense evergreens make great secluded nesting spots.
 See our list of best shrubs and trees for birds.